P13N: Personalization in Generative AI Workshop

 Kfir Aberman

 Kfir Aberman is a founding member of Decart AI, leading the innovation in real-time, interactive generative video models.
-Previously, as Principal Research Scientist at Snap Research, he led the company’s Personalized Generative AI effort, building systems that learn who you are and create visuals that reflect your identity, relationships, and style.
-Earlier in his career, he was a Research Scientist at Google Research.
+Previously, as Principal Research Scientist at Snap Research, he led the company’s Personalized Generative AI effort.
 His research, including breakthroughs like DreamBooth and Prompt-to-Prompt, has become foundational to how people and creators today interact with generative AI.

 Schedule